 LIGHTERS - Many cigar aficionados espouse the bliss of lighting a cigar with a wooden match and toasting it to perfection.
 However, on the golf course you just need to get it lit and keep it lit.
 In this case, torch lighters are the way to go.
 While torch lighters can have anywhere from 1-5 jets, double or triple jet torches will work best.
 When lighting the cigar, do not put it directly into the flame, instead, hold the flame just below the cigar and it will start to combust.

 Check out the JetLight New York lighter.
-JetLight is a solid brand and the New Yorker is dual flame lighter that is claimed to have the same power as a quad flame.
+JetLight is a solid brand and the New Yorker is a dual flame lighter that is claimed to have the same power as a quad flame.
 Get the New Yorker HERE for under $15.

 CIGAR HOLDERS - You can't keep your cigar in your mouth the whole round, and placing it in the chemical filled grass is not a great idea.
 Cigar wrappers are fragile so you need a safe place to lay your cigar down where it won't roll away and crack.
 We recommend the Cigar Minder, available HERE.
 The Cigar Minder allows you to clip your cigar to the golf cart, your golf bag and even your putter; keeping your cigar safe from damage and those nasty chemicals.